hakansuku/D1APACTraining/3_3 Parse and extract elegantly using structured JSON data .md

 # Parse and extract elegantly using structured JSON data

+> Please take a note of the json structure under json decode in previous section.
+We will use this to create DPL in our next step.

 ## 1) Understanding JSON structure through visualization
 - Open DPL architect from Notebooks, copy JSON data from record content.